The best TV DVD combis for caravans

 - Member exclusive

-This combi has a 12V power supply and satellite tuner, useful if you're taking it on holiday.
+This combi has a 12V power supply and satellite tuner, useful if you're taking it on holiday or if you need to plug it into a cigarette lighter socket.
 A 21-inch display means it's not too chunky, and you can use the PVR function to record TV with a USB hard drive.

-Buying a combi: things to consider
+Caravan combis: things to consider

 If you're looking for a new combi for your caravan, you have some decisions to make.
 You need to choose the size of the model you're after, and identify the built-in features that you'll use the most.
 Whether you're in a static caravan or you're regularly travelling around may also affect which set suits you best.

-Combis are more affordable than regular TVs, with the cheapest model on our site on offer for around £120.
-If you've got a bigger budget, you could find yourself spending up to £500 for a set with a large screen.
+Combis are more affordable than regular TVs, with the cheapest model on our site on offer for around £100.
+If you've got a bigger budget, you could find yourself spending up to £500 for a set with a larger screen.
 Even so, our tests prove that you don't always have to spend big to pick up a Best Buy TV DVD combi.

 When you're buying a combi for your caravan, consider these key questions: